valonyaver/LBoL_Komachi/README.md

 # KomachiMod
 A mod for Lost Branch of Legends that adds Komachi as a playable character.
-Made by Nolavthe/Valonad
+Made by Nolavthe/Valonad.
+Available languages: En, JP, Es, and Ko.

 # Overview
 - Colours: Red and Black.